 House rent allowance is paid by an employer to his employee.
-The employee as per the eligibility under section 10 (13A) can claim exemption from HRA received every month.
+The employee as per the eligibility under section 10 (13A) can claim exemption from House Rent Allowance (HRA) received every month.

-A self employed person did not get salary from employer.
-Therefore, he can not claim exemption under section 10 (13A) of the income tax act 1961.
-But a self employed person can claim deduction in respect of the house rent expenses he incurred for his living under Section 80GG of the income tax act 1961.
+A self-employed person did not get a salary from the employer.
+Therefore, he can not claim an exemption under section 10 (13A) of the income tax act 1961.
+However, a self-employed person can claim a deduction in respect of the house rent expenses he incurred for his living under Section 80GG of the income tax act 1961.

-How House Rent Allowance exemption calculated when employee moved from a non-metro city to a metro city?
+How the House Rent Allowance exemption calculated when the employee moved from a non-metro city to a metro city?

-If you are transferred from a non metro city to metro city, in the first place the calculation will be done for the period you lived in a non metro city and then the calculation for the period you lived in a metro city will be done.
-Both amounts will be added to arrive at the total HRA exemption under section 10 (13A).
+If you are transferred from a non-metro city to a metro city, in the first place the calculation will be done for the period you lived in a non-metro city and then the calculation for the period you lived in a metro city will be done.
+Both amounts will be added to arrive at the total House Rent Allowance (HRA) exemption under section 10 (13A).

-If you are living in a non metro city and working in a metro city then your eligibility for HRA exemption will be calculated based on the provisions applicable to non metro city.
-In this case place of accommodation is important not the place of working.
+If you are living in a non-metro city and working in a metro city then your eligibility for House Rent Allowance (HRA) exemption will be calculated based on the provisions applicable to the non-metro city.
+In this case, the place of accommodation is important not the place of working.

-What are the documents required to claim HRA exemption?
+What are the documents required to claim House Rent Allowance (HRA) exemption?

-You need not submit anything to income tax department to claim HRA exemption.
-At the beginning of the year, you need to provide a self declaration to your employer stating the amount that you are paying to your landlord as house rent.
+You need not submit anything to the income tax department to claim the HRA exemption.
+At the beginning of the year, you need to provide a self-declaration to your employer stating the amount that you are paying to your landlord as house rent.

-At the end of the year, your employer will be asking for original rent receipts and a photo copy of your rent agreement.
-You need to provide those receipts and copy of the agreement to your employer.
-You employer may ask you two house rent receipts, one for the beginning of the year and the other for the end of the year.
+At the end of the year, your employer will be asking for original rent receipts and a photocopy of your rent agreement.
+You need to provide those receipts and copies of the agreement to your employer.
+Your employer may ask you two house rent receipts, one for the beginning of the year and the other for the end of the year.

-I own a house and taken a rented accommodation at my work location as the owned house is in different city.
+Question: I own a house and taken rented accommodation at my work location as the owned house is in a different city.
 Can I claim HRA exemption for the rent I paid?

-Yes, you can claim HRA exemption for the rent you paid to your landlord for the rented accommodation.
+Yes, you can claim the House Rent Allowance (HRA) exemption for the rent you paid to your landlord for the rented accommodation.